MakeSchool/Product-College-Prework/README.md

 During the first week of the Product College, you will take a few assessments to place you in the appropriate class.
 Below you will find a series of tutorials and videos that will prepare you for those assessments.

 Notes:
 * The pre-work can be done on your own time as long as it is completed before Day 1 of the Product College.
-If you are focused, it can be completed in under 2 weeks.
+If you remain focused, it can be completed in under 2 weeks.
-* The pre-work does not assume any prior programming experience
-* If you get stuck, you are allowed to use any resources you find online and if you can not figure it out yourself, you may contact us for help at admissions@makeschool.com.
+* The pre-work does not assume any prior programming experience.
+If you get stuck, you are allowed to use any resources you find online and if you can not figure it out yourself, you may contact us for help at admissions@makeschool.com.

 The primary languages that you will learn at the Product College are (1) Python and (2) either JavaScript (for web-focused students) or Swift (for mobile-focused students).
 The pre-work below focuses on these languages and the major paradigms for web and mobile development.
 By completing this pre-work, you will ensure a smooth start at the Product College and accelerate your trajectory towards becoming a software engineer.